 Please note: If you submit a form through this service inappropriately it will not be picked up and dealt with by the correct team.

 Is this person missing?

-Kent Police considers a person as missing if their whereabouts aren’t known and the circumstances are out of character; or if you think they may be a victim of crime, or be at risk of harming themselves or someone else.
+A person is considered missing if their whereabouts aren’t known and the circumstances are out of character; or if you think they may be a victim of crime, or be at risk of harming themselves or someone else.
 We consider them missing until located and their wellbeing established.